Frequently Asked Questions

 Students participate in activities per quarter, based on grade level, that help them prepare for selecting their reach, target and safety college choices.
 A few of the many activities include preparing for SAT and ACT tests, understanding individual learning styles and talents, and visiting colleges.

-- Does OCO have summer school?
+- Does OCO have online summer high school classes?

 - What kind of computer do I need to have to access the courses?